KeMichelle/eduardo-website/WEBSITE_CONTENT_FOR_CLIENT.md

 **Subsection Description:**

 ```
-As your trusted authorized distributor, Eduardo Penafiel provides access to Nipponflex's comprehensive wellness ecosystem, designed to support your journey toward optimal health and wellbeing.
+As your trusted authorised distributor, Eduardo Penafiel provides access to Nipponflex's comprehensive wellness ecosystem, designed to support your journey toward optimal health and wellbeing.
 These authentic Nipponflex products, developed through advanced materials science and innovative design, work with your body's natural processes.
 ```

 **Key Benefits (4 Points):**